 Applied Sustainability (ISC 4000, 3 credits) Taken during the spring semester of the junior or senior year, students synthesize and apply what they have learned in ISC 1500, eligible electives (see below), and ISC 4000 classwork to create hands-on sustainability products in their areas of interest.
 The class can also be taken by students not in the minor.
 ISC 4000 syllabus.

 Electives for the Sustainability Minor (12 credits) For the remaining 4 electives, students take 1 course within each of these 4 topic areas: Environmental Sciences, Business, Technology, and Social Sciences/Humanities.
 FIT has over 80 eligible courses among these 4 topic areas that can be viewed here: Minor Electives List.

 Evaluate your courses and scheduling using either the Major Planning and Elective Guide or the Minor Course Planning Form and minor electives List.
 Then finalize course planning forms with the Dept. of Education and Interdisciplinary Studies.
 Questions?
 E-mail Sustainability Program , call 321.674.7370, or visit.
 Rm 103, Shephard Bldg, South Jungle.

 Florida Tech's Sustainability Programs have five primary objectives:

-- to increase student knowledge of concepts and best practices associated with sustainability;
+- increase student knowledge of concepts and best practices associated with sustainability;

-- to improve student understanding of the relevance of sustainability within their areas of study;
+- improve student understanding of the relevance of sustainability within their areas of study;

-- to provide students with opportunities to synthesize and apply their understanding of sustainability through interdisciplinary projects on and off campus; and
+- synthesize and apply understanding of sustainability through interdisciplinary projects on and off campus; and

-- to generate applied scholars who are prepared after graduation to employ best sustainability practices in their professions.
+- generate applied scholars who are prepared to employ best sustainability practices and innovate across systems.